himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 ### Split Design

+*Picture using ergodox w/ next stand*

 Having a split keyboard, specifically one that is completely split, is so nice from an ergonimic use.
 I can basically lay my arms on my desk in whichever way is most comfortable... and move my keyboard to match it.

+Additionally, the split design allows it to pair nicely with laptop stands, as I can have them sit closer to me, which helps with the smaller screen.

 ### Thumb keys